Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

     ![](../Media/16.png)

-1. The last line of the block should now read “Connected to your-admin-username”.
+1. The last line of the block should now read **Connected to your-admin-username**.

-1. Select Save on the command bar.
+1. Select **Save** on the command bar.
 The Logic App will be used in a future lab.

     ![](../Media/21.png)